 And the Philippines has an impressive literacy rate of 98.18% as of 2021.

-In this week’s blog we briefly touch on the BPO industry today in the Philippines and introduce you to some BPO Hotspots in the Philippines that you may not have heard of before.
-The BPO industry is growing and if we look beyond Manila you will see it’s flourishing.
+In this article, we’ll touch on the BPO industry today in the Philippines and introduce you to some BPO hot spots in the Philippines that you may not have heard of before.

 What is BPO?